The History of Plymouth Meeting Friends

 Revolutionary War Times

-During the Revolutionary War, in May 1778, the Plymouth Friends Meetinghouse served as a temporary military hospital.
+During the Revolutionary War, in May 1778, the Plymouth Friends Meetinghouse served as a temporary military hospital for the wounded from the battle of Germantown.

 General George Washington, then at Valley Forge, learned that a British force intended to seize the area and cut off movement of the Continental Army.
 He sent the Marquis de Lafayette and 2,100 troops to counter.
 They camped around the meetinghouse on the night before the May 19 Battle of Barren Hill.
 The next morning the British arrived with a massive force of 16,000, and tried to cut off any escape route.
-Lafayette instead took advantage of the Americans' knowledge of local roads, and escaped with minimal casualties.
+The British army paused at the crossroad of Plymouth Meeting seeking to understand the lay of the land.
+Lafayette took advantage of the Americans' knowledge of local roads, and escaped with minimal casualties.

 Abolitionist Engagement